ThomasGrowley/ProtoTIT/README.md

 Motivity Curve with Motivity set to 2, and midpoint set to 30 (other settings are default).

 This seems to give nice control at slower speeds, but the ability to quickly look behind almost like a flick.
 Usually fairly low in-game sensitivity.

+LICENSE is CERN-OHL-S v2